 - No

-Inclusion Criteria: * Traumatic injury * Age ≥18 years or estimated weight ≥ 50 kg, if age unknown * Presenting to participating trauma center ≤1 hour from estimated time of injury * Functional hypofibrinogenemia upon arrival to the trauma center as measured by POC testing (Quantra) with an FCS \< 1.6 hPa * Hemorrhagic shock defined as: 1.
-Initiation of transfusion of any uncross matched blood product AND 2.
-Evidence of active hemorrhage as judged by the attending trauma surgeon AND 3.
-Initiation of the participating trauma center's MTP * IFC or CRYO-AHF are available at the time of en…
+Inclusion Criteria: * Traumatic injury * Age ≥18 years or estimated weight ≥50 kg, if age unknown * Presenting to a participating trauma center ≤1 hour from estimated time of injury * Functional hypofibrinogenemia upon arrival to the trauma center as measured by point-of-care testing (Quantra®) with FCS \<1.6 hPa * Hemorrhagic shock, defined as: 1.
+Initiation of transfusion of any uncrossmatched blood product; 2.
+Evidence of active hemorrhage as judged by the attending trauma surgeon; and 3.
+Initiation of the participating trauma center's massive transfusion protocol (MTP) * IFC admini…

 Interventions